 Q. OK, you make references to Windows.
 What about Apple?
 Are Apple products accessible?

-A. Actually, Apple products have more built-in accessibility right out of the box than Windows-based products.
+A. Actually, Apple products contains built-in accessibility right out of the box.
 Whether we’re talking about a Mac, iPad, iPhone or an iPod Touch, Apple includes a built-in screen reader called VoiceOver which allows a blind person to use these products independently.

 Q. Are you serious?

 A. Not all of the time but I am when it comes to this stuff.
 If you own a Mac, press command-f5, which is a toggle for turning VoiceOver either on or off.
 On an iOS device, such as an iPhone, go to Settings, General, Accessibility and then tap VoiceOver to enable or disable VoiceOver.
 You can also just ask Siri to “turn on VoiceOver” or “turn VoiceOver off.”
 Just know that VoiceOver changes the way some gestures are used.
 As a big example, when VoiceOver is enabled you need to double-tap on an item to choose it, rather than just a single tap.

 Q. Wait a minute! iOS devices use a flat touchscreen.
 Don’t you need a keyboard to use them if you can’t see?

 A. You can use a Bluetooth keyboard for an iOS device but I don’t regularly use one for my iPhone.
 Apple has designed things in such a brilliant way so that using the touchscreen with VoiceOver is extremely efficient and intuitive.
 No keyboard is really required, unless you’re typing a novel or a very long article such as this blog post.

 Q. Does any of this apply to Android devices?

 A. Yes.
 Android devices come with a built-in screen reader called TalkBack.
 You can download the latest version here.